tekumara/notes/bash-variables.md

 foo=bar && echo $foo
 bar

-# but nothing echoed here because echo runs in the current process
+# but not here because echo runs in the current process
 foo2=bar echo $foo2
 ```